menu icon

 Why no pine nuts?

 I made this pesto recipe without pine nuts or basil to show just how versatile pesto can be.
 In fact, I rarely make the traditional Genovese-style basil & pine nut pesto.
 Basil isn’t readily available all year round, at least not where I live, and who can afford pine nuts anyway?
 I make my pesto based on whatever I have around.
 I use basically any nut or seed I have on hand, and any green thing that looks fresh and calls out to me.
-Nut-wise I tend to go with almonds, walnuts, or pumpkin seeds, and my favourite options for greens are parsley, spinach, arugula, or a combination of a few of those.
+Nut-wise I tend to go with almonds, walnuts, or pumpkin seeds, and my favorite options for greens are parsley, spinach, arugula, or a combination of a few of those.

 No greens?
 No problem!